statenine/vertex-langchain-pdf/README.md

 # vertex-langchain-pdf

-specific files from https://github.com/GoogleCloudPlatform/generative-ai for Garage Series demo
+The repository contains specific files from https://github.com/GoogleCloudPlatform/generative-ai.

+Disclaimer
+This repository itself is not an officially supported Google product.
+The code in this repository is for demonstrative purposes only.